JetBrains/intellij-sdk-docs/code_samples/theme_basics/README.md

 Custom UI Themes are available beginning in version 2019.1.

-Creating a custom UI Theme is a process of choosing a base IDE Theme (Light or Darcula) then changing aspect of the base Theme definition.
+Creating a custom UI Theme is a process of choosing a base IDE Theme (Light or Darcula) then changing aspects of the base Theme definition.
 Custom UI Themes can:
 - substitute icons,
 - change the colors of icons and UI controls,